antfu/nuxt-eslint-auto-explicit-import/README.md

 Love auto imports but are concerned about the implicitness?
 This module is for you!

-You can use composables anywhere you want, and ESLint will insert the correct import statement for you automatically.
+You can use composables anywhere as you would with auto import, and ESLint will insert the explicit import statement for you automatically.

 This is a Nuxt module that extends the configuration for [`@nuxt/eslint`](https://eslint.nuxt.com/packages/module).